manchuwook/saga-spells/README.md

 ### Main Workflow (`ci.yml`)

 - Triggers on pushes to `main` branch and pull requests
-- Runs on Node.js 18.x and 20.x
 - Installs dependencies with pnpm
 - Runs tests with Vitest
 - Builds the application
-- Deploys automatically when changes are pushed to the main branch

 ### Release Workflow (`release.yml`)